Foundation Diet and Health

 Use in the kitchen

-In addition to processing into sesame oil, black, brown, yellow or white sesame seeds are also used for cooking, seasoning soups and salads and for refining baked goods (Turkish flatbread, bagels or crispbread) and desserts.
-As a gluten-free pseudo-cereal, sesame gives smoothies, muesli bars or muesli ( Erb-Müesli ) an energy-giving and aromatic note.
+In addition to being processed into sesame oil, black, brown, yellow or white sesame seeds are also used for cooking, seasoning soups and salads and for refining baked goods (Turkish flatbread, bagels or crispbread) and desserts.
+As a gluten-free pseudo-cereal, sesame gives smoothies, crackers, muesli bars or muesli ( Erb-Müesli) an energy-giving and aromatic note.
 Black sesame seeds taste a little more bitter and intense than light sesame seeds.
 In Europe, light sesame seeds are much better known than their dark relatives.

-Although peeled seeds are better for some fine desserts, unpeeled sesame seeds can also be used for other dishes.
-If you break the shell open with a mortar or grind the raw seeds, for example with a mill, they are easier to digest.
+Although peeled seeds are better for certain delicate desserts, unpeeled sesame seeds (such as black sesame) can also be used for many dishes.
+If you break open the shell beforehand with a mortar or grind the raw seeds, for example with a mill, then they are easier to digest.
 Their own flavor also comes out better this way.

 The whole, unroasted sesame seeds can also be processed into a paste.
 In Arabic cuisine, this sesame butter is used under the name tahini (tahina): prepared with black sesame seeds, tahini is something very special.
 In spice mixtures, unroasted sesame seeds are known as 'zahtar' in Jordan and 'dukka' in Egypt.
 1